Vietnam.vn - Nền tảng quảng bá Việt Nam

 • Fiber: 2.5 g

-• Added sugars: 0 g
+• Added sugar: 0 g

 • Protein: 0.8 g

-2. Effects of eggplant
+2. Benefits of eggplant

 2.1.
-Eggplant aids weight management
+Eggplant helps with weight management.

 Cà tím

 2.2.
-Supplementing a variety of nutrients
+Supplementing with a variety of nutrients

 2.3.
 Protection against heart disease

 2.5.
-Protect brain health
+Protecting brain health

-According to the Academy of Nutrition and Dietetics, nasunin not only helps reduce inflammation in the brain, but may also improve blood flow and enhance signaling between synapses — where nerve cells connect and communicate with each other.
+According to the Academy of Nutrition and Dietetics, nasunin not only helps reduce inflammation in the brain, but may also improve blood flow and enhance signaling between synapses—where nerve cells connect and communicate with each other.

 2.6.
-Anti-cancer effects
+Anticancer effects

 2.7.
-Supplement antioxidants
+Supplementing with antioxidants

-3. Some risks when eating eggplant
+3. Some risks of eating eggplant

-- Effects on the kidneys: Eggplant contains oxalate, a natural compound that can accumulate and form kidney stones in people with kidney problems.
+- Effects on the kidneys: Eggplant contains oxalates, a natural compound that can accumulate and form kidney stones in people with kidney problems.
 Therefore, people with chronic kidney disease should eat eggplant in moderation.

 Source: https://suckhoedoisong.vn/ly-do-nen-an-ca-tim-thuong-xuyen-169251030220759961.htm